rodolfoag/4gl-excel/README.md

 4gl-excel
 =========

-A simple library to create an well formatted Excel file from Progress 4GL.
+A simple library to create an well formatted Excel file using Progress 4GL.

 How it works
 ------------